kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ### Create Blueprint

-Create Blueprint in the same namespace as the Kanister controller.
+Create the Blueprint in the `kanister` namespace.

-> **Note**:  We have set up the Kubernetes cluster on DigitalOcean.
-Hence, `snapshotClass` and `storageClass` in the `./mysql-csi-snapshot-blueprint.yaml` file is set to `do-block-storage`.
-Please correct these arguments as per your cluster setup before creating the blueprint.
+> **Note**:  This example uses a Kubernetes cluster on DigitalOcean.
+Therefore the `snapshotClass` and `storageClass` in the `./mysql-csi-snapshot-blueprint.yaml` file are set to `do-block-storage`.
+Change the arguments appropriately before creating the blueprint.

 ```bash
 $ kubectl create -f ./mysql-csi-snapshot-blueprint.yaml -n kanister